inderjotx/smashkarts/README.md

 - [x] Tournament
 - [x] Teams

+[x] Page to create tournament

+      - [x] create the participation of the organizer as well when we creates the tournament
+      - [x] display all the tournaments in the home page
+      - [] allow the participation of the user to the tournament
+      - [] can view all the participants
+      - [] (Optional now) there can be multiple organizers , add a role to the participapands ( organizer / participants ) there is not organizer bascially
+      - [] (Optional now) organizer can make other people organizer

 [] UI for all tournament Managment

-- [x] Page to create tournament
-      [x] create the participation of the organizer as well when we creates the tournament [] for each user that get created a player as well in the callback may be somehow [] display all the tournaments in the home page [] allow the participation of the user to the tournament [] organizer can view the participants
-      [] there can be multiple organizers , add a role to the participapands ( organizer / participants ) there is not organizer bascially
-      [] organizer can make other people organizer
+[] User Profile Page to display information about the user

+- [] Using Smashkarts id to fetch user information
-- [] Create User
+- [] fetch kd or other details

 [] Auction

-[] Using Smashkarts id to fetch user information

-- [] all detials
-- [](optional) rate limiting to prevent getting timedout